-CARO would like to announce that we have a new and improved membership platform!
 Members who have not renewed their membership in the last 2 years will not have access to CARO benefits, communications, and events.

-To renew your membership, reset your password here.
-You will then be able to log in to your profile with your e-mail and password.
-Please follow the instructions to renew your membership.
+Once you login, please follow the instructions to renew your membership.
 If you have any problems renewing your membership, please contact the CARO head office.

 Please review your profile once you have logged in and update your information.